juanri0s/optimal-ci-matrix/README.md

 **Test-Count Mode**:

 - Counts actual tests in files (parses test constructs)
+- Uses bin-packing algorithm for optimal test distribution across batches
 - Good for: Projects where files can have varying numbers of tests (e.g., 1-100+ tests per file)
-- More accurate: Better reflects actual execution time
+- More accurate: Better reflects actual execution time and provides balanced batches
+- **Heavy test isolation**: When `max-tests-per-file` is set, files with that many or more tests get their own batch to prevent bottlenecks
 - **Note**: Each parallel job may need to compile the project independently.
 Consider:
   - Using incremental compilation if your build system supports it
   - Caching build artifacts between jobs